nippur72/laser500emu/README.md

 To run the emulator, simply open to the link:
 [nippur72.github.io/laser500emu](https://nippur72.github.io/laser500emu/).

 You can also clone the repo and run locally, just open the file `index.html`.

-The emulator is written in JavaScript and runs fine in Chrome and FireFox on a modern PC.
+The emulator is written in JavaScript and runs fine in Chrome and FireFox.

 KEYBOARD
 ========